How to Prepare For a Trail Race Event like Tough Mudder, Spartan Race or Warrior Dash

 Synthetic socks no higher than the ankle make the most sense for wicking, and friction.
 If you are going to take your shirt off, have a solid base tan or have sunblock and re-apply even if you have mud all over your body.
 Gloves that dry fast is crucial if you attempt to traverse monkey bars or other obstacles that require a tight non-slip grip.
 Fingerless leather gloves are good for many obstacles but eventually getting them wet becomes a liability.
 As the day wears on, unless you keep a pair dry in a ziplock bag stowed in your pocket, you better have a very strong grip to sustain the distance and strength needed to cross a long monkey bar obstacle.
 If you can find a rubber palm and fingered glove that dries very fast, these will be a big help on obstacles that don’t like wet surfaces on them.

 Safety Issues at Mud Runs & Endurance Runs

-Tough Mudder: Gerrardstown, W. Va. – April 2013 a 28 year old man died jumping into water from a 15′ article on the Walk The Plank obstacle.
-That obstacle still exists but with more divers on the ready with slower rate of entry into the water.
+Tough Mudder: Gerrardstown, W. Va. – April 2013 a 28-year-old man died jumping into water from a 15′ article on the Walk The Plank obstacle.
+That obstacle still exists but with more divers on the ready with a slower rate of entry into the water.
 I participated in May of 2013 (see me make that same jump in the video below) unaware of the previous death.
-I did however notice numerous divers and safety appeared well in order as each participant jumped into the water.
+I did, however, notice numerous divers and safety appeared well in order as each participant jumped into the water.